Prototypes and Deadlines for Software Teams

 Resource fallacy

-Regardless of a company’s size—whether a global enterprise or a small startup—resources are always limited.
+Regardless of a company’s size, whether a global enterprise or a small startup, resources are always limited.
 Even Fortune 50 companies with hundreds of engineers and product managers often lack the capacity to take on new projects.
-This scarcity is often driven by the numerous other priorities that already exist, the fear of the unknown, and the risk of investing significant time in initiatives that may not ultimately deliver a return on investment.
-All companies experience this the same way just with more or less people and process.
+This scarcity is usually driven by competing priorities, fear of the unknown, and the risk of investing significant time in initiatives that may not ultimately deliver a return on investment.
+Every company experiences this reality, just with varying levels of people and process.

 Boundaries